orbitmines/archive/projects/_unprocessed/Incoherent Tangents (2022-2024).md

 ---

-Rationality sounds like irrationality, utopian sounds like distopian (; adding entry on 01/03/2023; probably a re-wording from a thought already expressed sometime next year.)

----

-Based on the idea that anything can be framed, seemingly correctly/confincingly, as desired by the observer doing the framing.
-Take trees as an example.
-You might say, trees are beautiful and help...

----

 Physics: Thoughts on Blackholes, having in mind how Stephen Wolfram described them: Information black holes/fixed points through time.
 They can merge, but that doesn't necessarily rule out that they can 'explode'/'collapse', evidently not an intuitive thing if it's never yet been observed. ; (31/03/2023; The thought occurred: What about something like properly timing the bringing together of multiple blackholes in a way that usually doesn't happen?; Can they be steered someway?
 Can a particular configuration result in a collapse?
 Is it not just the halting of any updating rules as Wolfram might suggest; but perhaps a temporally halted one in some aspect? )